Toxic chemicals in your home

 Apply safer cleaning practices

 Toxic chemicals, when released from products that contain them, can build up in dust and the air we breathe.
-To reduce your exposure:
+You can apply some simple practices at home to reduce your exposure.
+To learn more:

 Dispose of hazardous household products properly